GMichetti/MiBuSM/README.md

     engine\python auto_feeder.py
     ```

-7. Run the Flask server from the main folder:
+7. Run the Flask server from the main folder
+ (*NOTE*: it's advisable not to use the internal Flask HTTP server/internal WSGI in production env (use instead, for example, the gunicorn/nginx combination):

     ```bash
     flask --app flaskr.server run